Zero-Truncated Modelling in a Meta-Analysis on Suicide Data after Bariatric Surgery: Meta-analysis

 One study, 24.
 Smith 2004, did not report a proportion of women.
 An imputation model was fitted to impute this missing value.
 The linear regression imputation model has proportion of women as a response and considers country of origin, person-years and number of complete suicides (and all two-way interactions) as covariates.
-The model minimising the Bayesian information criterion (BIC; e.g. \citealt{davison_2003}, page 152) has main effects for person-years and country of origin, and their interaction.
+The model minimizing the Bayesian information criterion (BIC; e.g. \citealt{davison_2003}, page 152) has main effects for person-years and country of origin, and their interaction.
 From this model, the imputed value of proportion of women was $x_{24,1} = 0.823$.
 Furthermore, study 21.
 Kral 1993, reported a country of origin as USA/Sweden.
 This was changed to solely USA.
-Both of these changes are indicated by italics in Table~\ref{tab:data}.
+Both of these changes are indicated by italics in Table~S1 in the Supplementary Material.

-For the linear predictors in Table~\ref{tab:lp}, the model that minimises the BIC statistic is linear predictor 3, seemingly indicating that the suicide rate is different for sub-populations in USA to other countries.
+For the linear predictors in Table~\ref{tab:lp}, the model that minimizes the BIC statistic is linear predictor 3, seemingly indicating that the suicide rate is different for sub-populations in USA to other countries.
 Furthermore, the estimated suicide rate for sub-populations in USA is 34.6 and in other countries is 68.1 (both per 100,000 person-years).

-The Poisson model assumes that the variance of $Y_i$ is equal to the mean; a strong assumption.
-Often unobserved heterogeneity leads to overdispersion \citep[e.g.][Section 10.6]{davison_2003}.
-An alternative model is to assume a negative-binomial distribution where the variance of $Y_i$ is $e_i \rho_i + e_i^2 \rho_i^2/\alpha$, where $\alpha > 0$ is an unknown dispersion parameter.
+If there is only one study, there is a clear rationale for the Poisson model with an offset and the parameter estimate corresponds to the observed rate.
+The Poisson model implies that the variance of $Y_i$ is equal to the mean which might hold for one study but cannot be tested.
+However, if there are many studies, the rate of completed suicide may vary across the studies leading to unobserved heterogeneity and consequently, overdispersion \citep[e.g.][Section 10.6]{davison_2003}.
+An alternative model is to assume a negative-binomial distribution where the variance of $Y_i$ is $e_i \rho_i + e_i^2 \rho_i^2/\alpha$, where $\alpha > 0$ is an unknown dispersion parameter and if $\alpha$ becomes large, the negative-binomial model approximates the Poisson.
 We fitted five models under the same five linear predictors as in Table~\ref{tab:lp} but under a negative-binomial distribution.
 However, the BIC values did not indicate an improved fit, compared to the Poisson distribution, when balanced against the extra complexity of the model (one extra parameter: $\alpha$).

 Uncertainty quantification can be achieved using asymptotic results or via bootstrapping.
 However, the models fitted in this section ignore the excluded (or missing) studies with zero counts of completed suicides.
 This can lead to overestimation of the suicide rate.
 In the next section, we develop a zero-truncated count modelling approach to take account of the excluded studies.
 Additionally, this methodology also has the capability to estimate the number of excluded studies (see Section~\ref{sec:missing}).